 There are many factors that go into deciding on where your workloads best fit: the critical nature of the data, latency, redundancy, required implementation speed, etc. But the beauty of the hybrid cloud solution (and why we love it so) is that your end-users have no idea where their application or data lives, because to them, the experience is the same.
 With careful upfront planning on where each workload should reside, it will be placed where it will serve the business best, making it a win-win for both IT and the end user.

-So, if you are considering the hybrid cloud approach, what are some top hybrid cloud advantages you might enjoy?
-Since hybrid cloud leverages both private and public cloud resources, there are many benefits to be reaped...
+So, if you are considering hybrid cloud, what are some top hybrid cloud benefits you might enjoy?

 - Secure data and applications: As businesses grow and change, IT constantly struggles to stay ahead of security and compliance issues.
 Hybrid clouds enable IT to leverage cloud provider expertise, infrastructure and processes to ensure critical applications and services remain patched, secure and compliant.